-Professors Mich Kabay and Huw Read; Associate Professors David Blythe and Jeremy Hansen; Assistant Professor Susan Helser; Lecturers Matthew Bovee and Kris Rowley
+Professors Michael Battig, Mich Kabay and Huw Read; Associate Professors Matthew Bovee, Jeremy Hansen, and Charles Snow; Assistant Professor Ahmed Abdeen Hamed; Lecturer Kris Rowley.

 Assuring the security and integrity of information assets is now widely recognized as a critical function.
 Information is one of the most valuable, fragile, and irreplaceable, assets possessed or owned by an individual or organization.
 The Information Assurance minor provides students in any major with the knowledge and skills for practical work and further study in information assurance, and for information assurance specialization within their major field.
 This includes: general knowledge of computer information systems; a programming language; introductory digital forensics; data communications; networks and network security; information-assurance fundamentals; and the management of information assurance.